EinGuterWaran/LearnCity/README.md

-A contribution to the Level-Up Society Hackathon by Janusan Lingeswaran, Philipp Kant, Romelo Gilbert, Mohammad Patel and Radhhicka Kishorpouria.
+A contribution to the Level-Up Society Hackathon by Janusan Lingeswaran, Radhhicka Kishorpouria, Mohammad Patel and Philipp Kant.

 The overall theme of the hackathon is, as the name suggests, leveraging gamification to improve society.
 We have chosen the area of learning.
 # Motivation
 A 2011 study (DOI:10.1016/j.system.2011.01.009) shows that intrinsic motivation for learning generally declines in participating students from third to sixth grade.